 Donna Teasdale was appointed Head Conservator at the Colony of Avalon during the 2007 field season.
 She oversees all conservation activities at the site including, laboratory operations, conservation treatments and collections management.
 Donna holds a Bachelor of Arts in Anthropology/Archaeology and a Diploma in Heritage Resources from Memorial University of Newfoundland as well as a Diploma in Collections Conservation and Management from Sir Sandford Fleming College.
 She has extensive experience in archaeological conservation in both Newfoundland and Maryland.

-The interpretative Staff currently includes three Tour Guides, two Historical Interpreters and a Heritage Gardener.
+The interpretative Staff currently includes two Tour Guides, two Historical Interpreters and a Heritage Gardener.
 Our Tour Guides provide walking tours of the archaeology site as well as the interpretation center, three reproduction gardens, and conservation laboratory.
 The Historical Interpreters provide demonstrations of 17th century life in our reproduction kitchen.
 This experience includes period costumes and historic cooking.
 The Heritage Gardener maintains our three on site gardens including the Kitchen Garden, Herb Garden, and Gentleman’s Garden.
 All Interpretive staff ensures that visitors have an enjoyable and informative experience during their stay.

 Archaeological Field and Laboratory Staff